myprofit/myprofit.github.io/README.md

 8. Difference in percentage between two prices
 9. You can calculate your fee-s
 10. How much you pay/get if you buy/sell your quantity
+11. Calculate Coin Cap, price in FIAT and BTC

 # Extra
 Is possible to make predictions of: